StartupInstitute/si-dev-assessment/README.md

   `rake db:setup`
 to create the necessary databases for this application.

 At this point, you should be able to run your webapp!
-Click on the `Run Project` button at the top center of the window.
-You should see in the console output something like
+Run `rails s` and you should see the following
 ```
-Your code is running at https://{yourAppName}-{yourC9username}.c9users.io.
+Your code is running at localhost:3000

 => Booting Puma
 => Rails 5.0.0 application starting in development on http://0.0.0.0:8080